On this page

 - Memory Utilization

-To learn more about how to monitor cluster metrics, see View Cluster Metrics.
+To learn more about how to monitor cluster metrics, see View Deployment Metrics.

 Before scaling your cluster tier, Atlas checks that the cluster would not be in a tier outside of your specified Minimum and Maximum Cluster Size range.